HowestX/howestx-docs/final.md

 ## Evaluation and Conclusion

-We will now evaluate the edX platform according to criteria specified by Howest
+We will now evaluate the edX platform according to criteria specified by Howest.

 ### Is the platform user friendly?